Become an N-ZAP Pilot Community

 Structure:

-- Monthly meetings, alternating between:
+- Monthly meetings, including:

-- five mandatory sessions with guest speaker presentations and interactive activities
+- Five mandatory sessions with guest speaker presentations and interactive activities

 Over the course of 2025-26, we plan to release our guides and the updated PCP Tool.
 In October 2025, we plan to launch our first two cohorts: climate budgeting and community partnerships.
 The financial disclosures and the Climate Analysis Tool cohorts will follow in the winter of 2026.
 We will run a second round of cohorts that will all begin in the fall of 2026.